enriquepablo/nlproject/docs/npl_foundation.rst

 and cannot be used.

-From then on, axiomatic set theory evolved, without UC, to grow a range of esoteric axioms that totally estranged it from the copular predicates of natural speech, but which served logicists to provide a foundation for most of mathematics.
+From then on, axiomatic set theory evolved, without UC, to grow a range of esoteric axioms that quite estranged it from the copular predicates of natural speech, but which served logicists to provide a foundation for most of mathematics.
 And logical empiricists pursued, without success, the adecuation